rstacruz/grub-theme-bandersnatch/README.md

   reboot
   ```

+## References

+Things were taken from other themes, thanks to these great projects!

+- [Arch-Silence](https://github.com/fghibellini/arch-silence) by Filippo Ghibellini (progress bar)
+- [Vimix](https://github.com/vinceliuice/grub2-themes) by Vince Liuice (icons, selection images)

 ## Thanks

-Based on [Arch-Silence](https://github.com/fghibellini/arch-silence) by Filippo Ghibellini.
 If not explicitly stated otherwise all the files in this project are distributed under the [GNU General Public License](./COPYING).

 > [ricostacruz.com](http://ricostacruz.com) &nbsp;&middot;&nbsp;
 > GitHub [@rstacruz](https://github.com/rstacruz) &nbsp;&middot;&nbsp;